Emission Spectra Of Neon

 Analyzing Neon's Emission Spectrum: Spectroscopic Techniques

 The emission spectrum of neon is typically analyzed using a spectroscope or spectrometer.
-These instruments use a prism or diffraction grating to separate the different wavelengths of light emitted by the neon gas.
+Still, these instruments use a prism or diffraction grating to separate the different wavelengths of light emitted by the neon gas.
 This allows for precise measurement of the wavelengths of the emitted photons, which can then be used to identify the element and determine its concentration.

 Techniques Used to Analyze Emission Spectra: